Skip to main content

 Delegated access — agents acting for users

-Delegated access lets your agent sign transactions on behalf of a user who has explicitly approved it.
-The user’s embedded wallet stays user-owned; they grant your server limited signing rights.
-When to use this:
+Your agent signs transactions on behalf of a user who has explicitly approved it.
+The user’s embedded wallet stays user-owned; they grant your server limited signing rights and can revoke at any time.
+Use this when

 • The agent acts on behalf of a specific user

-• You want the user to stay in control and be able to revoke access
+• You want the user to stay in control of their wallet

 • Multi-user apps where each user has their own wallet the agent uses